Current Size: 100%

 When you leave your job, you may need to claim benefits until you find work again.
 Your eligibility for benefits will depend on your means and on the details of how your job ended.

-JSA is gradually being replaced by the reforms introducing Universal Credit.
+JSA is gradually being replaced by Universal Credit.
 You can find out more information about the geographical roll out of Universal Credit.
+The Universal Credit system contains similar sanctions for leaving your job voluntarily.

 Some trade unions have special community-based sections with very low rates, aimed at giving a voice to the unemployed and helping unemployed members back into work.